310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Kanata %}
 mhm, mhm, i know the truth. no need to come up with excuses. let’s go on stage with everyone, why don’t we?

-i am sure you practiced for motor show’s performance anyway, didn’t you? just in the slight chance you’d have to perform. you’ve always been that sort of person—
+i am sure you practiced for motor show’s performance anyway, didn’t you? just in the slight chance you would have to perform. you have always been that sort of person—

 and it is a hero’s duty to be prepared for that “slight chance”.

-besides, you’d never distance yourself from others simply because you’re too busy.
+besides, you would never distance yourself from others simply because you are too busy.

 we are talking about mr. lonely here, aren’t we?
 {% endbubble %}

 {% bubble Chiaki cry %}
-Uuu… *<th>(sobs)</th>* I’m sorry!
+Uuu… <em><th>(sobs)</th></em> I’m sorry!
 I lied to myself!

 I was actually so, so, sooooo worried!!
 I wanted to do whatever I could for them!